Classify cells in a grid based on changes in the clustering of points (typically representing events) in a two-dimensional regular grid over time.

 Value

-tibble of regular grid cells with
+An sf tibble of regular grid cells with

 corresponding hot-spot classifications for each cell.
 This can be plotted

-using autoplot
+using autoplot.

 Hot-spots are spatial areas that contain more points than would be expected by chance; cold-spots are areas that contain fewer points than would be expected.
 Whether an area is a hot-spot can vary over time.
 This function creates a space-time cube, determines whether an area is a hot-spot for each of several consecutive time periods and uses that to classify areas according to whether they are persistent, intermittent, emerging or former hot- or cold-spots.